Fire prevention: Smokers

-Fire prevention inspections
+Fire prevention inspections and community outreach programs

-Many fire departments have fire prevention divisions, which consist of groups of firefighters who conduct building inspections to make sure they are compliant with fire codes; they also visit schools and daycare centers to make presentations about arson, malicious false alarms, and fire safety.
+Many fire departments have fire prevention divisions, which consist of groups of fire marshals who conduct building inspections to make sure they are compliant with fire codes; they also visit schools and daycare centers to make presentations about arson, malicious false alarms, and fire safety.
 Fire Prevention Officers may also conduct tours of their fire house for visitors.
 They demonstrate what each of their apparatuses does, and sometimes will don their bunker gear to show what a firefighter wears into a fire.
+Fire prevention education can take the form of videos, pamphlets, and banners and is often provided by local fire departments.
+Many fire departments will have one or more Fire Prevention Officers, which may also be a routine duty of firefighters.

 A typical fire prevention division consists of a Chief Fire Prevention Officer and Fire Prevention Officers.
 Those in the Fire Prevention Division have their own insignia, such as epaulets with two thin bars that read "FIRE PREVENTION OFFICER" below them; crescents on their helmets; and collar pins.
 Depending on its budget, a division may have its own fire vehicle.

-National Observance and History of Fire Protection Month
+Observance and history of Fire Protection Month in the United States

-Many fire departments observe "Fire Prevention Month" for all of October.
-Fire departments may visit schools, hang banners, give firehouse tours or hold open houses.
-Various fire organizations and fire professionals from all across the country attend, along with a number of students and teachers.
-Songs and entertainment regarding fire safety are also available making fire education fun.
-Guest speakers are also a large part of fire protection week.
+Fire Prevention Week usually during the first week of October is often used as a time for fire departments to go out and educate their communities about home fire safety risks.
+One tool often used to relate to younger kids is the use of the NFPA Sparky mascot, used to be more receptive by children and introduce them to fire safety in a kid friendly way.

 Fire Prevention Week started in 1922 by the Nation Fire Protection Association.
-Having been started in 1922 and continued every year from then on, the observance of Fire Prevention Week is considered the longest running public health celebration in the United States.
-This observance was started in honor of the Great Chicago Fire that occurred on October 8th, 1871.
-This is why Fire Prevention Week occurs every October and specifically on the week that October 9th falls.
+The observance of Fire Prevention Week is considered the longest running public health celebration in the United States.
+This observance was started in honor of the Great Chicago Fire that occurred on October 8, 1871.
+This is why Fire Prevention Week occurs every October and specifically on the week that October 9 falls.

+Fire prevention - global outlook

+Fire preventing strategies and practices vary depending on regional climate and surrounding infrastructure.
+There are an abundance of methods to handling and preparing for fire risks and eventual hazards, because of this there is always more than one type/form of response to fire danger.
+Universal Techniques include: detection, education & mitigation.

+Asia (Thailand, Vietnam, Laos)

+The main aim of the Asia-Pacific region is to reduce fire harm by education of the public, technological advancement, and studying fires and their outbreak causes.
+Their focuses are community involvement and tactical prevention.

+Europe

+The European Union uses EN 13501 a construction material classification system that grades based on fire reactions.
+With this residential safety and city integrity are the primary areas of focus.
+Wildfire prevention is also a key aspect to European fire protection programs, with the objective to grow forests back to increase moisture content in soil in air, reducing drought, to prevent wild fire ignitions and spread.